Our Expert Opinions, Plus Research Education

 When did lacquer start being used?

-Rumor has is that Conn did some experiments in the 1920s but you can't find any "originals" that could be until the 1930s.
+Rumor has is that Conn did some experiments in the 1920s; but you can't find any "originals", as we would call them, until the early 1930s.
 That is,

 Most big companies adapted to engrave as a final step for a while.
 That helps get that "cut" look we all love that allows the brass to tarnish in